nreints/thesis_bsc_decision/README.md

 please run `pip install -r requirements.txt` or `pip3 install -r requirements.txt` before running the code

 #### Two algorithms have been implemented:
-* Algorithm to generate justifications based on axioms that refer to one profile (axiom 1 until 4).
+1. Algorithm to generate justifications based on axioms that refer to one profile (axiom 1 until 4). <br>
    How to run: `python3 oneProfile.py` <br>
-* Algorithm to generate justifications based on axioms that refer to at most two profiles (axioms 1 until 6).
+2. Algorithm to generate justifications based on axioms that refer to at most two profiles (axioms 1 until 6). <br>
    How to run: `python3 twoProfile.py`

 In the files `oneProfile.py` and `twoProfile.py` the target profile and target outcome can be changed as well as the axioms in the corpus.